AvalonR/SpaceFighter2D/README.md

 --------------------------------------------------

-In Game, you control an upgradable spaceship and must survive 6 levels, each with 3 waves of enemies.
+In This Game, you control an upgradable spaceship and must survive 16 levels, each with 3 waves of enemies.
 With each cleared wave, you grow stronger by selecting upgrades and buying gear with collected coins.

 🌌 Features:
 Randomized Maps: Levels are picked from a pool of unique maps each time you play.

 --------------------------------------------------

 Enemy Generation: Adaptive enemy spawns challenge your tactics every wave.
-With currently 3 enemy types each with their unique strategy to fight the Player.
+With currently 3(+1 upcoming //in development) enemy types each with their unique strategy to fight the Player.

 --------------------------------------------------